Travelport-xx/travelport-uapi-tutorial/lesson_2-4.md

 * Finally, the loop here keeps track of how many screens have been read and it stops when `MAX_REQUESTS` has been reached.
 This is both good policy and safe.
 It is good policy because the total list of results may be _far_ larger than you might expect: search for any hotel in Paris, France, can yield a great many results!
 It is also safe because this protects you from launching a large, or even infinite, number of requests if you have a bug in your program.

->>>>It's not clear why there can be more than one next result reference in a response or a request.
-Some experimentation with the API did not reveal it be used by responses or useful in requests.

 #### The Resulting XML

 The XML used to request "more information", aka "next screen", looks like this for a follow-up to the response shown in the previous XML listing: